pivotal/docs-tap/app-live-view/configuring-apps/external-observability-tools.hbs.md

 EOF
 ```

-Datadog is able to automatically collect Prometheus metrics from pods when they are annotated with the default
+Datadog is designed to automatically gather Prometheus metrics from pods that are annotated with the default Prometheus
-Prometheus annotations as described above.
+annotations, as previously described.

 ## <a id="enable-spring-boot-workloads"></a> Enable Spring Boot workloads